West Pleasant View, Colorado: History

+Historic businesses and institutions that continue to operate in Pleasant View include the Columbine Cafe at 15630 South Golden Road (built in 1933 by Greek immigrant Mike Hatzis and still owned by family), Rock Rest, Calvary Baptist Church at 17050 South Golden Road (built in 1955 as Calvary Bible Church), Eggers Lapidary at 16950 South Golden Road (established in 1972 by Verne and Vergene Eggers), Stevinson Chevrolet (established in Golden in 1935 by Ralph Ashton), Ace Liquor at 16265 South Golden Road (established in 1946), Mountain View Motel at 14825 West Colfax Avenue (built 1966), and the Sinclair Service Station at 15495 West Colfax Avenue (built 1967), the oldest remaining operational station of over 150 years of way stations and over 100 years of gas stations Pleasant View has known.

+The CDP was first defined in the 2000 U.S. census.
+In the 1990 U.S. census, the area was statistically counted in the Applewood CDP.

 Geography

 West Pleasant View is bordered to the west by Golden, to the east by Lakewood, and to the north by unincorporated Applewood.
 Interstate 70, U.S. Route 6, and U.S. Route 40 (West Colfax Avenue) all cross the community from west to east.
 Downtown Denver is 10 mi to the east.

 The West Pleasant View CDP has an area of 3.996 km2, all land.